raspberrypilearning/creating-resources/markdown-guide.md

 ![](http://www.raspberrypi.org/wp-content/uploads/2011/10/Raspi-PGB001-150x150.png)

-You can also include images inside the repository (a good idea as they're then self-contained) so you refer to them relatively:
+You can also include images inside the repository; this is a good idea as they're then self-contained.
+You can refer to them relatively:

 ```
 ![](raspberrypi.png)